tell-k/sphinxjp.themes.gopher/README.rst

 OGP Tags
 ===========

-You can add OGP settings.
+You can add OGP settings in conf.py.

 .. code-block:: python